Sevin Beg Khanzada: Later life

 Khanzada appears to have maintained an exalted position at the Timurid court.
 She is described as being among the women invited to Timur's grand feasts, along with the empress Saray Mulk Khanum.
 She also hosted her own feasts, including one in honour of the Castilian ambassador Ruy González de Clavijo in 1405.
-Though Clavijo dismissively described her at this point as "fair, fat and forty", he noted that servants approached Khanzada with the same series of kneeling movements that Timur himself would be approached with, and that her feast closely resembled those held by the emperor.
+Though de Clavijo dismissively described her at this point as "fair, fat and forty", he noted that servants approached Khanzada with the same series of kneeling movements that Timur himself would be approached with, and that her feast closely resembled those held by the emperor.

 In March 1403, Khanzada received word of the death of her eldest son, Muhammad Sultan.
 The prince had suffered wounds during the Battle of Ankara the previous summer, from which he did not fully recover.
 Khanzada collapsed upon hearing the news and reportedly pulled out her hair, ripped her clothes and tore at her face.
 After attending his funeral in Soltaniyeh, she later accompanied her son's body for its reburial in Samarqand.

-Khanzada herself died in November 1411, a few days after the death of her second son, Khalil Sultan.
+Khanzada herself died in Mashhad in November 1411, a few days after the death of her second son, Khalil Sultan.
+She was buried next to the Imam Reza shrine.